How to Develop Incredible Self-Discipline

 Step #2: Take Small Steps

-The second aspect of building strong self-discipline is to begin taking small steps.
+The second aspect of building strong self-discipline as an athlete is to begin taking small steps.

 Do you remember in the previous section where I mentioned my experience with self-discipline?
 It was in high school when I really began to develop the habit.
 Well, it wasn’t something that happened all at once.